What is a proforma invoice? Everything you need to know

 Almost all businesses handle invoices in one way or another, whether it’s issuing them themselves or receiving them from suppliers.
 Invoicing is, after all, an essential part of running a business, allowing you to get paid on time, keep track of your earnings and expenses, and prepare your books for tax day.
 But what about proforma invoices?

 Looking for a quick and easy invoice template?
 Create professional, tax-compliant invoices in under a minute with SumUp Invoices.
-Enable it today and send as many invoices as you like—for free!
-You only pay a 2.5% transaction fee on each invoice paid.
+Enable it today and send as many invoices as you'd like—for free!
+You only pay a 2.5% transaction fee on each invoice paid through the online payment link.

 It typically contains a date of issue, a description of what is being sold, and the total amount payable as well as any taxes or fees that may be incurred between the time of issuing and when the delivery is made.
-Providing as precise an estimate as possible, the goal of a proforma invoice is to avoid exposing your customer to any unanticipated charges or duties.
+The goal of a proforma invoice is to avoid exposing your customer to any unanticipated charges or duties.

-Much like an invoice, a proforma invoice is a binding commercial agreement.
+A proforma invoice looks very similar to an invoice.
 What differentiates the two, however, is that a proforma invoice’s terms of sale can still be changed.
 This means that it only applies to sales that have not yet been completed.

 They also do not have a unique, sequential invoice number – something that is required on all legal invoices – and must be clearly labelled as proforma.
 Crucially, a proforma invoice has no fiscal value and does not contain a means of payment, so it should not be included in your accounting records.